 I Don't Want A Relationship: 5 Reasons Why People Prefer To Not Commit

 Do you or someone you know steer clear of romantic relationships entirely?
 In many cultures and societies, the preference for staying single is out of the norm.
 However, this does not mean it is wrong.
-There are many reasons why some people choose to stay single and not commit to a relationship.
-Depending on the reason, there is usually not a cause for concern for this mindset.
+There are many reasons why some people might choose to stay single and not commit to a relationship.
+Depending on the reason, there is usually not a cause for concern.
 It is not a bad thing to not want to be in a relationship, and you don’t need to give someone an explanation as to why you don’t want one.
-You don't owe anyone an answer as to why you've never had a boyfriend or girlfriend.
-However, if it is because something that happened in the past is holding you back from getting emotionally attached to someone, this can be a sign of an issue.
+But understanding why you or someone else might feel this way can offer some clarity that may help ease your mind.

 What Is A Good Reason To Not Commit?

 If you have found yourself thinking, “I don’t want a relationship,” you may have a justified reason for your relationship preferences.

 You might find, for instance, that there are times in life where a committed relationship doesn’t make sense.
 For example, starting a relationship just before you move to a different state or country may not be the best idea.
 Another common reason why people don't want to be in a relationship and commit is that they just got out of a long-term relationship and are not ready to open up to someone else.

 Additionally, some people simply do not experience romantic attraction toward others.
 Aromanticism is a romantic orientation in which a person does not experience romantic attraction toward people of any gender(s).
 Some people might only experience romantic attraction to specific gender(s), too.
 Romantic orientations exist on a spectrum, so the way each person experiences romantic attraction can vary and change over time.